ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     > [!IMPORTANT]
     > **The new group you've just created is just a Proxmox VE one**\
     > The `pvemgrs` **is not part of the underlying Debian's groups**.
-Therefore, you won't see it listed in the `/etc/group` file.
+Therefore, it is not listed in the `/etc/group` file.

 ### Enabling the new administrator user in Proxmox VE

 The `mgrsys` user you created earlier exists within the Debian OS, but not in the Proxmox VE platform yet.
-To do so, you have to create the same user within the PVE platform too.
+To do so, you have to create the same user within the PVE platform too:

 1. To create the user in just one line, type a command line (as `root`) like the following:

-    > [!WARNING]
+    > [!IMPORTANT]
+    > **Specify an email useful to you in the command below**\
     > Do not forget replacing the `-email` example value shown here with the one you want!

     ~~~sh